 Luckily for you, we’re here to help!
-We’re going to highlight poodle breeds that suit different personalities and lifestyles.
-This should give you a good place to start in the search for your next pet.
+We’re going to highlight different poodle breeds that suit different personalities and lifestyles.
+This should give you a good place to start in the search for your next family pet.

-Best Poodle Mix for Active People
+Top Poodle Mix for Active People

 - Mini Aussiedoodles get between 20-30 lbs